Which engine oil do I need?

 10W-40 engine oil

-When you use 10W40 motor oil it can therefore be that a car starts less easily, although you may not notice this yourself, the engine does.
-It also takes longer for the oil in your engine to reach operating temperature.
+So when you use 10W40 motor oil, a car may not start as easily, although you may not notice this yourself, the engine does.
+In addition, it takes longer for the oil in your engine to reach operating temperature.
 And this is an important difference with 5W30.
-If your car's temperature gauge indicates 90 degrees, this does not necessarily mean that the oil is also at temperature.
-In practice, it can therefore be the case that you make more revolutions without the 10W40 motor oil being at the right temperature.
-At higher temperatures, this oil works better.
-This can therefore apply to engines that have been downsized (1.0 turbo engines), and the outside temperature and driving style also influence the operating temperature.
+If your car's temperature gauge reads 90 degrees, this does not necessarily mean that the oil is also at temperature.

 5W-40 engine oil

-Is 5W40 motor oil the best compromise between 5W30 and 10W40?
-You might quickly think so.
-The engine starts easily because of the 5 before the W and lubricates better at higher temperatures because of the addition of 40 after the W. Whether this motor oil works best for your car also depends on your driving style.
-If, for example, you mainly drive motorway kilometres, then it can happen (depending on the engine) that the car has difficulty in staying at operating temperature and therefore does not benefit at all from thicker oil.
+So is 5W40 motor oil the best compromise between 5W30 and 10W40?
+You might be quick to think so.
+The engine starts easily because of the 5 before the W and lubricates better at higher temperatures because of the 40 after the W. Whether this motor oil works best for your car also depends on your driving style.
+For example, if you mainly drive motorway kilometres, then (depending on the engine) the car may struggle to stay at operating temperature and thus not benefit at all from thicker oil.

 Engine oil vintage cars